BallAerospace/COSMOS/_docs/interfaces.md

 INTERFACE INTERFACE_NAME serial_interface.rb COM4 COM4 115200 NONE 1 10.0 10.0 TEMPLATE 0xA 0xA
 {% endhighlight %}

+See [INTERFACE](/docs/system/#interface) for a description of the INTERFACE keyword.
+See [Interface Modifiers](/docs/system/#interface-modifiers) for a description of the keywords which can follow the INTERFACE keyword.
+Note, SerialInterface processes the [OPTION](/docs/system/#option) modifier.

 ### CmdTlmServer Interface
 The CmdTlmServer interface provides a connection to the COSMOS Command and Telemetry Server.
 This allows scripts and other COSMOS tools to send commands to the CmdTlmServer to enable and disable logging.
 It also allows scripts and other tools to receive a COSMOS version information packet and a limits change packet which is sent when any telemetry items change limits states.
 The CmdTlmServer interface can be used by any COSMOS configuration.